goat-community/data_preparation/README.md

 - overture
 - osm_pt_lines

-The data sets can be defined by the `--data-set` or by `-d` argument.
+### Supported regions

-A region can be defined by `--region` or `-r`.
-A region can be understood as geographical area such as a country or state.
-The CLI will use the region and data-set tag to find the associated configuration file inside the `config/data_variables` folder.
-There should be a check whether the configuration file exists.
-If not, the CLI should exit with an error message.
+Regions typically refer to geographical areas such as countries or states.
+The CLI will use the region and dataset tag to find the associated configuration file within the `config/data_variables` folder.
+If an appropriate region configuration file does not exist, the CLI will exit with an error message.
+Only one region may be specified at a time.

-It should be possible to chain the different process.
-So it should be possible to execute the collection, preparation and export action in one command.
-It is important that the processes are executed in the order: collection, preparation and export.
-Furthermore it should be possible to execute the command for multiple datasets at once.